Madeline Nash, PhD

 SOC 475 Health & Society, Summer 2023, 2022 and 2021

-Course Description: This course examines the social roots of health and disease.
+This course examines the social roots of health and disease.
 Rather than understanding health from an individual perspective, students examine how SES, gender, race and ethnicity, as well as sexual orientation affects health outcomes.
 Some of the topics covered include: medicalization and construction of illness, fundamental cause of disease, social support and social networks, as well as health care interactions/access.
 By engaging with these topics, students develop a social structural perspective for health that can be applied to careers in medicine, public health, health policy, and social science.

 SOC 316 Youth & Society, Summer 2020

-Course Description: This course focuses on youth and societal issues by examining the interactions and behavioral changes that occur among youth during adolescent development in reference to biological, social, cultural as well as historical conditions.
+This course focuses on youth and societal issues by examining the interactions and behavioral changes that occur among youth during adolescent development in reference to biological, social, cultural as well as historical conditions.
 Topics covered in youth studies include: employment, health, crime and deviance, family issues, identity, and education.
 This course investigates how youths transition into adults and how youth experience shapes worldviews and life trajectories.

 Published